Using behave

 Stop running tests at the first failure.

 Only execute features or scenarios with tags matching TAG_EXPRESSION.
-Pass “–tags-help” for more information.
+Use --tags-help option for more information.

 -T, --no-timings